The Petition Landed At 8:41 PM. Another Firm Booked The Consultation By 8:56.

 - Stronger conversion from inquiry to consultation to retainer

-The Vibration Tax On Your Firm
+The Stress Cost On Your Firm

 Weak intake does not only cost retainers.
 It taxes partners, intake coordinators, paralegals, and referral confidence every week.